hleveillegauvin/lastfmAPI/README.md

 # lastfmAPI
-simple interface to interact with the last.fm API

 Script to use the lastFM API
 Written by: Hubert Léveillé Gauvin
 Date: 27 December 2017, last revised: 29 December 2017

 ## Getting Started: